 - Investigating installing more smaller solar systems for council owned buildings

-- Electric vehicle chargers being installed for public charging at Eltham Leisure Centre and Diamond Valley Sports and Fitness Centre.
-Council has installed electric vehicle charging at the civic centre in preparation for future fleet.
+- Public electric vehicle chargers are installed at Eltham Leisure Centre, Diamond Valley Sports and Fitness Centre and Community Bank Stadium.
+Council has also installed electric vehicle charging at the civic centre for its electric fleet vehicles.

 - Tender recently awarded for the proposed Solar farm development on the former Plenty landfill site to supply all electricity needs for council operations and provide carbon offset opportunity for council’s carbon emissions

-- Energy efficient lighting at over 30 facilities, included for all new builds.
-Lighting upgrade completed at Edendale Community Environment Farm.
+- Energy efficient lighting at over 37 facilities, included for all new builds.
+Lighting upgrades continue across Council's facilities.

 - Solar hot water systems at 16 facilities